Frequently asked questions about Flu and Flu Vaccines

 Receiving two flu jabs of standard strength is more protective but if given days apart are not likely to be more harmful.

 Each flu season, all vaccines are prepared to the latest WHO specifications;

-Four-strain (quadrivalent) vaccines for the 2018-2019 influenza season (northern hemisphere winter) contain the following:
+It is recommended that trivalent (three-strain) vaccines for use in the 2018-2019 influenza season (northern hemisphere winter) contain the following:

 You can find the full WHO flu vaccination strain specifications here

 About 2-3 weeks.